Michael Carbajal: Second comeback, WBO title win, and retirement

 Carbajal announced a comeback early in 1999.
 He won three bouts, including a tko victory over former champion José de Jesús, and on July 31, 1999, he took the short flight from Phoenix to Tijuana to challenge WBO world Junior Flyweight champion Jorge Arce, who was fighting in his hometown.
 Arce dominated Carbajal for nine of the first ten rounds, but Carbajal floored the 21-year-old Arce in the sixth round.
 The fight moved along, and in the 11th round, Carbajal struck Arce with a right hand that sent him into the ropes.
-The referee stopped the fight, and Michael Carbajal was a world champion for the fifth time.
+The referee stopped the fight, and Michael Carbajal was a world champion for the fourth time.

 After this fight, Carbajal retired as a world champ.
 Carbajal is trying to live a quieter life nowadays in Phoenix, but he does many public appearances.
 He enjoys meeting his public and signing autographs for his fans.
 Carbajal also owns two boxing gyms in Phoenix.

 Michael Carbajal and former rival Humberto González were elected together to the International Boxing Hall of Fame in 2006.

 His career record was 49 wins against four losses, with 33 wins coming by way of knockout.